Open-Source-Satellite/Mercury-GS/README.md

 ```
 Another solution is to install a full Python IDE like [Pycharm](https://www.jetbrains.com/pycharm/) and install the packages through it's package manager.

+**NOTE: For further information, design and requirements.
+You can find the Specification for Mercury GS [here](/KS-DOC-01104%20OSSAT%20Mercury%20GS%20Specification_08.pdf).**

 ## Serial Comms Setup
 The low level drivers talk over a COM port that is configurable in the GUI.
 To emulate a connection with a SpaceCraft we must spoof a connection between two ports.
 Download a program like [HHD Virtual Serial Port Tools](https://freevirtualserialports.com/), create a virtual pair between two ports (for example COM1 and COM2), and then open a terminal program like [TeraTerm](https://ttssh2.osdn.jp/index.html.en) to listen on one of them (COM2 for example).
 Settings are default 9600 baud, 8 data bits, 0 parity bits, 1 stop bit.
 The baudrate is configurable in the GUI on the "CONFIG" tab.